MarcoCollesei/RentinBo/README.md

 ![dtype](https://github.com/MarcoCollesei/RentinBo/blob/master/Mixed/Types.png)

+After other few statistical considerations I took a step further towards the training algorithm.

+### 2_RentinBo.ipynb

+From the moment that the dataframe was made by labels and values I had to find a way to uniform the dataset to one type.
+I used then a dummy encoder for type, gender and position, which indeed expanded the dataframe a lot, and a label encoder for the rent classes of prices since they were ordered.
+If I had used the label encoder with non-numerical features I might have introduced some bias in case the algorithm had used a metric to evaluate distances among features; this is why I have taken as a good compromise the one hot encoding even though it introduced more data.

-After other few statistical considerations I have looked for possible internal correlations, and indeed there weren't any relevant ones.
+Meanwhile I have looked for possible internal correlations, and indeed there weren't any relevant ones.

 ![Correlation_a](https://github.com/MarcoCollesei/RentinBo/blob/master/Mixed/Correlation_matrix_a.png) ![Correlation_b](https://github.com/MarcoCollesei/RentinBo/blob/master/Mixed/Correlation_matrix_b.png)
 ## 3. References